cassmastern/lers-sandbox/docs/sec_accss/mermaid-beyond-reach.md

-# An Accessible Mermaid Beyond Reach — A Breakthrough That Wasn't
+# An Accessible Mermaid Beyond Reach

-OK, this is to report and record some progress in embedding accessible Mermaid diagrams in MkDocs Material.
-Or rather, *embedding Mermaid code, with some meaning embedded in it, in MkDocs Markdown source files*.
+>On some progress in embedding accessibility text in Mermaid diagrams and a remaining blocker.

 Finally figured out I didn't need any custom scripts or post-processing hacks — at least not at this point — for metadata injection.
 Turns out — RTFM, eh 🤦🏻‍♂️ — I can use Mermaid’s built-in support for `accTitle` and `accDescr` directly inside fenced code blocks: